sct/overseerr/docs/using-overseerr/settings/README.md

 When enabled, all images (including media posters from TMDb) will be cached locally on your server.
 Images will also be optimized for client devices; i.e., if you access Overseerr using a mobile device, smaller versions will be served compared to when accessing Overseerr on desktop.

-Note that this feature requires and will use a significant amount of disk space!
-The cached images are stored in `/app/.next/cache/images`.
+Note that this feature requires and will use a significant amount of disk space, and there is currently no automated deletion of old or expired images.
+If running Overseerr using Docker, it is possible to manually clear the image cache by simply removing and recreating the container.

-This setting is disabled by default.
+This setting is **disabled** by default.

 ### Discover Region & Discover Language